grafov/kiwi/README.md

 Traditional way for logging is set a level of severity for each log record.
 And check a level before passing this record to a writer.
 It is not bad way but it is not obvious.
-Especially when logger introduces many severity levels like "debug", "info", "warning", "critical", "fatal", "panic" and so on.
+Especially when logger introduces many severity levels like these all "debug", "info", "warning", "critical", "fatal", "panic" and so on.
 Look the internet for many guides with controversial recommendations how to distinguish all these "standard" levels and apply them to various events in your application.
 When you should use "fatal" instead of "panic" or "debug" instead of "info".

-There is alternative way not use severity levels at all.
-Structured logging does thing in this way.
+There is alternative simple way not use severity levels at all.
+Structured logging does things in this way.
 Especially it right for *logfmt* format.
-It is not required part of logfmt or structured logging but it naturally ensued from rules they offer.
+It is not a required part of logfmt or structured logging but it naturally ensued from the rules they offer.
 You just log pairs of keys and values and these pairs may be of any kind.
 There is not a standard list of keys.
 If you need you can use levels for log records for example set key named "level" (or any other name you want) with values INFO, WARNING, ERROR etc.
 But it is not a requirement.
 So you log just pairs of arbitrary keys and values and interprete them as you wish.

-Feature of kiwi logger is dynamic filtering of incoming records.
+Feature of `kiwi` logger is dynamic filtering of incoming records.
 You log all data of any severity.
 These log records passed to all defined outputs (log streams).
 And you restrict them by set filters for pass only records and their fields which you want to see in this log stream.
 It can be changed in any moment: `kiwi` has methods for filtering by keys, values, ranges of values.